Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 There's a trade-off for having the ability to easily detect sounds: when it comes down to fine details, such as distinguishing similar sounding words, dogs tend to encounter difficulties.

-Humans, on the other hand, as verbal beings, are better equipped to distinguishing very similar sounds, a skill we've likely evolved to in order to decode speech, explains John Bradshaw, in the book: Dog Sense, How the New Science of Dog Behavior Can Make You a Better Friend to Your Pet.
+Humans, on the other hand, as verbal beings, are better equipped to distinguish very similar sounds, a skill we've likely evolved to in order to decode speech, explains John Bradshaw, in the book: Dog Sense, How the New Science of Dog Behavior Can Make You a Better Friend to Your Pet.

 30. But they do fairly well in noisy environments.